 FREE Conversational Datasets for Small Talk

 Here is my favorite free sources for small talk and chit-chat datasets and knowledge bases.
 All of these are free and you’ll just need to extract them to use it as your own.
-I’ll continue to update this as I find more datasets:

 They have a knowledge base provided along with the personality traits for small talk that you can use.
 The five personality traits for small talk and chit chat are: professional, friendly, witty, caring, and enthusiastic.